VladStoyanoff/WaveConverter/README.md

 This filter is specific and unlike the others.
 It filters out a specific frequency while leaving the frequncies prior to the target and after the target the same.
 We use a notch filter because, there's a very sharp noise signal at around 50 Hz for Raspberry Pi 3B+ and 60 Hz for Raspberry Pi 4.
 It is normal and is called power line intereference.
 While using a notch filter will not completely remove it, it helps a lot.
 When adding an additional amplifier to the circuit, I strongly recommend having another notch filter just like this one, because the interference will get amplified.

-# ADC and Raspberry Pi
+# ADC, Raspberry Pi and Open Scope MZ

-Now comes the time when you have to setup the connection between the Raspberry Pi and the ADC.
+Now comes the time when you have to setup the connection between the Raspberry Pi and the ADC and understnad how to work with Open Scope MZ.
 As a quick reminder, the ADC turns the amplified and filtered analog signal into a digital one, so that the RPI can understand it.
+Open Scope MZ can do many things, but what we'll focus on is wave generation and the oscilloscopes.

 ## Raspberry Pi 3B+